hazelcast/hazelcast-python-client/docs/securing_client_connection.rst

 This chapter describes the security features of Hazelcast Python client.
-These include using TLS/SSL for connections between members and between clients and members, and mutual authentication.
+These include using TLS/SSL for connections between members and between clients and members, mutual authentication, username/password authentication and token authentication.
 These security features require **Hazelcast IMDG Enterprise** edition.

 TLS/SSL
 -------